metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 #### Verification

 After receiving a secret share, a participant MUST verify whether it is consistent with the polynomial commitments of the sender.
+This verification process ensures that the received secret share was correctly derived from the sender's polynomial.

-This is done by applying [polynomial evaluation algorithm](#polynomial-evaluation-algorithm) to the polynomial commitments of the sender, and the recipient's participant index.
-The resulting partial public key must match a public key derived from the received secret share.
+**Verification procedure:** Upon receiving share $s_{ij}$ from participant $i$, participant $j$ applies the [polynomial evaluation algorithm](#polynomial-evaluation-algorithm) to the polynomial commitments of the sender and the recipient's participant index.
+The participant then checks that the public key corresponding to the received secret share matches the result of evaluating the sender's polynomial commitments at the recipient's index.

 The verification equation is:

 $$g^{s_{ij}} = \prod_{k=0}^{t-1} (C_{ik})^{j^k}$$

+where:
+- $g^{s_{ij}}$ represents the public key corresponding to the received secret share $s_{ij}$
+- $\prod_{k=0}^{t-1} (C_{ik})^{j^k}$ represents the polynomial evaluation using the sender's commitments: the product of the sender's polynomial commitments evaluated at the recipient's index $j$
-where $s_{ij}$ is the secret share from participant $i$ to participant $j$, $C_{ik}$ is the $k$-th commitment in participant $i$'s polynomial commitments, $i$ is the sender's index, $j$ is the recipient's index, $t$ is the threshold, and exponentiation is in the group $\mathbb{G}_1$.
+- $s_{ij}$ is the secret share from participant $i$ to participant $j$
+- $C_{ik}$ is the $k$-th commitment in participant $i$'s polynomial commitments
+- $i$ is the sender's index, $j$ is the recipient's index, $t$ is the threshold
+- All exponentiation occurs in the group $\mathbb{G}_1$

+If the equation holds, it proves that the secret share is consistent with the polynomial commitments.
 If they do not match, the received secret share is considered not valid, and the participant MUST notify the generation orchestrator.

 #### Timeout Handling